Research

 Chung, C. The Rise of the Invisible Interest Group: Digital Mobilization and the Politics of Platform Business Regulation.

-Chung, C., Park, J., & Berteotti, J. Social Media as a Non-Physical Means of Warfare: Exploring its Role in the Ukraine War.
+Chung, C. & Park, J. Social Media as a Non-Physical Means of Warfare: Exploring its Role in the Ukraine War.